Competitive Comparison

 Edge: -2

-Bugcrowd 5 – A ~500k crowd often delivers the fastest time-to-first-finding and the broadest coverage.
+Bugcrowd 5 – A large crowd delivers fast first findings and broad coverage.

 Synack 5 – Human-attested findings with working PoC and full chain-of-exploit reproduction — minimal internal validation.